 millennia.
 The monuments were part of a complex which had been built

-about 4,500 years ago during the 5th Dynasty's brief reign, from
+around 2500 BC during the 5th Dynasty's relatively brief reign, from 2498

+to 2345 BC.
 The necropolis then served the nobles of Memphis, Egypt's

 ancient capital.
-Twenty centuries later, the site was revived by a
+Twenty centuries later, the site was revived by a new

-"We believe it is the proximity to the complex of sacred
+It could have been the proximity to the complex of sacred

 installations in north Saqqara - just a kilometre (half a mile) away